qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 it is possible to incorporate other version relating to the cluster, such as minimum kubelet version, maximum kubelet version, and enabled featureset version.

-#### Resources

-Resources include capacity and allocatable, which is the sum of the capacity/allocatable of nodes on the cluster.
-It is useful for users to know the sizing of the cluster, and also schedulers to sort or bin pack the workload to clusters.

 #### Properties

 Name/value pairs to represent properties of the clusters.
 It could be a